dannyhope/uxbrighton/_jobPosts/1520-head-of-product-design.md

 			"similiarTitles": [
 				"Head of Product Development",
 				"Head of Product Management",
-				"Head of Product Strategy",
+				"Head of User Experience Design",
-				"Head of Product Innovation",
+				"Head of User Interface Design",
-				"Head of Product Architecture"
+				"Head of Web Design"
 			],
 			"seniorty": "Head of",
 			"seniortyLevel": 5